Written Publications

 The Educator’s Unlearning Oath

 By Manish Jain (offered in the spirit of the Hippocratic Oath) Unlearning is one of the most important processes we have to invoke and support in education if we are to find ways out of the global mess that industrial-military life has created.
-Unlearning opens an alchemical portal to reclaiming swaraj in our lives and
+Unlearning opens an alchemical portal to reclaiming

 Read More »